310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki idle %}
-About that… All the heroes in Super Villains are actually supposed to be villains in the story.
+About that… All the heroes in Supervillains are actually supposed to be villains in the story.
 {% endbubble %}

 {% bubble Kanata curious %}